zchlm/todoist-habits/README.md

     git push heroku master
     ```

-1. Finally run `heroku addons:open scheduler` and schedule the command `php artisan todoist-habits` to run daily at midnight
+1. Finally run `heroku addons:open scheduler` and schedule the command `php artisan todoist-habits` to run daily at midnight in your timezone

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details